U.S. flag

 Introduction

-Psoriatic arthritis (PsA) is a chronic inflammatory arthritis associated with psoriasis (PsO) and is found in about 20% of such patients.[1]
-It shares many clinical features with other spondyloarthropathies and rheumatoid arthritis (RA).
-It is usually seronegative, but a small percentage of patients may be positive for rheumatoid factor (RF) and anti-cyclic citrullinated peptide antibodies (anti-CCP).
-The clinical manifestations are varied and can change over time, evolving from one articular pattern to another.
+Psoriatic arthritis is a chronic inflammatory arthritis associated with psoriasis found in about 20% of patients with psoriatic arthritis.[1]
+This condition shares many clinical features with other spondyloarthropathies and rheumatoid arthritis.
+Psoriatic arthritis is usually seronegative, but some patients may be positive for rheumatoid factor and anti-cyclic citrullinated peptide antibodies.
+Clinical manifestations of psoriatic arthritis are varied and can change over time, evolving from one particular pattern to another.
 There is a considerable financial and psychological burden associated with this disease.
-There has been significant progress recently in understanding the disease pathogenesis, which has translated into new therapies.
+However, significant progress has recently been made to help better understand the disease pathogenesis, which has translated into new therapies.

 Etiology

-The etiology and pathogenesis of psoriatic arthritis are not fully understood, but it involves a complex interaction between genetic and environmental factors resulting in immune-mediated inflammation involving the skin and joints, and other organs.
-Approximately 33 to 50% of psoriatic arthritis patients have at least one first-degree relative who also has psoriasis or psoriatic arthritis.[2]
-Genes associated with psoriatic arthritis include those in the HLA region, which are involved in antigen presentation and immune recognition, and non-HLA genes involved in immune activation and inflammation, including intracellular signaling, cytokine expression, and signaling, and T cell effector function.
-The genetic associations between psoriatic arthritis and psoriasis are not identical, so some genes associated with psoriatic arthritis are not associated with psoriasis, and the same is true for psoriasis.[3][4]
+The etiology and pathogenesis of psoriatic arthritis are not fully understood; they involve a complex interaction between genetic and environmental factors, resulting in immune-mediated inflammation involving the skin, joints, and other organs.
+Approximately 33% to 50% of patients with psoriatic arthritis have at least one first-degree relative with psoriatic arthritis or psoriasis.[2]
+Genes related to psoriatic arthritis encompass those within the HLA region, implicated in antigen presentation and immune recognition.
+Additionally, non-HLA genes play a role in immune activation and inflammation, influencing intracellular signaling, cytokine expression, and T cell effector function.
+The genetic associations between psoriatic arthritis and psoriasis are not identical; some genes associated with psoriatic arthritis are not associated with psoriasis (the same is true for psoriasis).[3][4]
 Also, certain genes are associated with specific phenotypes of psoriatic arthritis.[3][5][6]

 Non-HLA genes associated with psoriatic arthritis include IL-23R.[4][6]
-These genes produce proteins involved in immune-mediated inflammation, including TNFAIP3, TNF3IP2, REL, FBX19, and PTPN22.[4][6]
-(See Table 2).
+These genes produce proteins involved in immune-mediated inflammation, including TNFAIP3, TNF3IP2, REL, FBX19, and PTPN22 [4][6] (see Table 2.
+Non-HLA Genes Associated with Psoriatic Arthritis).

-Psoriasis has a stronger association than psoriatic arthritis with HLA-B*57:01 and HLA-C*06:02 (referred to as the psoriasis susceptibility region 1 or PSORS1).[3][7]
+Psoriasis is more associated with HLA-B*57:01 and HLA-C*06:02 (the PsO susceptibility region 1 or PSORS1) than psoriatic arthritis.[3][7]
 IL-12B gene is associated with psoriasis but not psoriatic arthritis.[4]
-Several other genes associated with psoriatic arthritis and/or psoriasis are not mentioned here.[8]
+(Several other genes associated with psoriatic arthritis and psoriasis are not mentioned here.)[8]

-Axial disease on PsA is more complicated.
-HLA-B27 gene is present in only 20% of patients with axial PsA (AxPsA) compared to 80 to 90% in patients with axial SpA (AxSpA), including AS (higher in White race.)[9][10]
-Axial disease in patients with PsA includes patients who are HLA-B27 positive and are clinically similar to AS with earlier age of onset, more back pain, and radiographically appear more like AS.
-AxPsA patients who are HLA-B27 negative have different clinical features with similar frequency in males and female, older age of onset, less back pain, more frequent cervical spine disease, with radiographic features including asymmetric sacroiliitis and non-marginal, bulky syndesmophytes which are often asymmetric.
+Axial disease on psoriatic arthritis is more complicated.
+HLA-B27 gene is present in only 20% of patients with axial psoriatic arthritis compared to 80% to 90% in patients with axial spondyloarthritis, including ankylosing spondylitis (with higher occurrences are seen in White patients.)[9][10]
+Axial disease in patients with psoriatic arthritis includes patients who are HLA-B27 positive and are clinically similar to ankylosing spondylitis with earlier age of onset, more back pain, and radiographically appearing more like ankylosing spondylitis.
+Patients with axial psoriatic arthritis who are HLA-B27 negative have different clinical features with similar frequency in women and men, with older age of onset, less back pain, more frequent cervical spine disease, with radiographic features including asymmetric sacroiliitis and non-marginal, bulky syndesmophytes—which are often asymmetric.

-The role of environmental factors is suspected but has been difficult to confirm.
+Some environmental factors are also suspected but have been difficult to confirm.
 Epidemiological studies have shown an association between streptococcal infection and recent antibiotic exposure.[11][12][13][14]
-Skin trauma is known to induce flares of psoriatic skin lesions, which is known as the Koebner phenomenon.
-There is evidence the joint trauma may induce a flare of arthritis, referred to as the "internal" or "deep" Koebner phenomenon.[13][14][15]
-Tobacco, which is a recognized trigger for rheumatoid arthritis in patients with certain HLA-DR genes, appears to be protective against the development of psoriatic arthritis.[14][16][14]
+Skin trauma is known to induce flares of psoriatic skin lesions, known as the Koebner phenomenon.
+There is evidence that joint trauma may induce a flare of arthritis, referred to as the “internal” or “deep” Koebner phenomenon.[13][14][15]
+Tobacco is a recognized trigger for rheumatoid arthritis in patients with certain HLA-DR genes and appears to be protective against the development of psoriatic arthritis.[14][16][14]

 Table Icon